Galileo-dev/Dynamic-Wallpaper/README.md

 ## Disclaimer
-The images located in the ``` stored_images ``` folder belong rightfully to Apple Inc. if requested these images may be removed and if so please follow the intructions above to use your own images.
+The images located in the ``` stored_images ``` folder belong rightfully to Apple Inc. if requested these images may be removed and if so please follow the instructions above to use your own images.